martinezcristiancsm/easycrud/README.md

     git clone https://github.com/martinezcristiancsm/easycrud

-If you already have the repository cloned then:
 Navigate to the project directory:

+    cd path/to/easycrud

+OR

+If you already have the repository cloned then navigate to the project directory:

     cd path/to/easycrud